Liuxg16/GeoPPI/readme.md

 ```bash
 sh install.sh [flag]
 ```
-If your system did not install Anaconda software before, please set [flag] to 0, otherwise set [flag] to 1.
+If your system has installed Anaconda software, please set [flag] to 1, otherwise set [flag] to 0.

 The above script will complete the following two things: 1) building a virtual enviroment named "ppi"; 2) installing required dependencies.
 If you meet any difficulty during this installation, please refer to the full documentation (i.e., `GeoPPI documentation.pdf`) for more details.